 """

-Collect tweets from Sorsa API /search-tweets endpoint.
+Collect tweets from the Sorsa /search-tweets endpoint.

 Returns a list of tweet dicts with text, metadata, and author info.